Literature / Doctor Who Novelisations

 - Compressed Adaptation: Any of the novelisations that tried to cram six or more episodes into less than 150 pages.

 - Continuity Nod: The novelisation of "City of Death" adds continuity nods including Romana noting that she prefers Count Scarlioni as a villain over Davros, and the Doctor using the fast return switch to return to Paris from Florence.

 - Covers Always Lie: The US Pinnacle covers featured more impressive versions of the sometimes feeble monsters in the actual stories (Target Books made sure not to do this).
 Doctor Who and the Day of the Daleks depicts a very badass UNIT spaceship, which never appeared in the show or anywhere else!

-- Early-Bird Cameo: Those Doctor Who novelisations that were published some years after the TV story was broadcast sometimes added in references to later stories.
+- Early-Bird Cameo: Those novelisations that were published some years after the TV story was broadcast sometimes added in references to later stories.

 - The novelisation of "The Time Meddler" has a notorious line where the Doctor refers to the Monk as a Gallifreyan, leading fans who relied on the novelisations to believe that the Doctor's home planet had been named eight years earlier than it was on TV.

 - The novelisation of "The Power of the Daleks" mentions UNIT and Sarah Jane in the prologue, and describes the space colony on Vulcan as being part of the Interplanetary Mining Corporation, the evil company in the later story "Colony In Space".

 - The novelisation of "The Evil of the Daleks" reveals that the Dalek Emperor was the Dalek that shot Davros.